New York Welcomes Hospital Ship As Coronavirus Accelerates - UrduPoint

 Four other sites have also been approved to house patients discharged from hospitals to make way for residents suffering from coronavirus.

-Flights run by the Federal Emergency Management Agency (FEMA), the body tasked with responding to disasters, have also begun arriving at New York's JFK Airport.
+Flights run by the Federal Emergency Management Agency, the body tasked with responding to disasters, have also begun arriving at New York's JFK Airport.

-- 'D-Day' for New York - The flights, part of "Project Airbridge," are delivering millions of masks, gowns and thermometers.
+- 'Nightmare' - The flights, part of "Project Airbridge," are delivering millions of masks, gowns and thermometers.

 Around 50 flights are planned in total, according to the White House.